ndf-zz/metarace-roadmeet/roadmeet.1.md

 *PATH* may be the path of the meet folder, or any file contained within the meet folder.
-If no *PATH* is specified, roadmeet will create a new meet folder and open it.
+If no *PATH* is specified, roadmeet will prompt user to select a meet path, and then open it.

+If the \--create option is supplied, an empty road meet folder is created and opened.

 If the \--edit-default option is supplied, a default configuration editor is run.

 # OPTIONS

+\--crate
+: Create empty meet folder and open

 \--edit-default
 : Edit default configuration